Role of a Project Leader:

 - You don’t shy away from taking (acceptable) risks.

 - You use your competence and problem-solving skills to make tough decisions, knowing that they ARE right in the current situation.

 With courage, you develop the bravado to constantly move the project in the right direction.

 Lead with RESPONSIBILITY

-Responsibility is a project leader’s unequivocal decision, to positively empower a project’s possible at all times.
+Responsibility is a project leader’s unequivocal decision to positively empower a project’s possible at all times.

 As a project leader, you are bound to face several challenges; heck, it is your leadership birthright!

 As a mere manager, your focus may lay distracted by these challenges.
 But as a responsible project leader, you know well enough to expect challenges ahead.
-You’ve factored them into your plan and have decided that no matter what happens in the future, YOU take ownership for it and pave the way forward.
+You’ve factored them into your plan and have decided that no matter what happens in the future, YOU take ownership of it and pave the way forward.
 With this attitude firmly in your project leadership toolkit, your focus constantly lies in finding resolutions for all challenges (rather than get into a pointless game of blame and defame).

-You are able to keep the project at the center at all times, as YOU clear the path to its completion.
+You are able to keep the project at the center at all times as YOU clear the path to its completion.